MicrosoftDocs/power-pages-docs/power-pages-docs/capabilities.md

 - [Pages workspace](getting-started/first-page.md) for creating, designing, and arranging webpages
 - [Style workspace](getting-started/style-site.md) for applying styles and themes to your site
 - [Data workspace](getting-started/use-data-workspace.md) for creating and modifying Microsoft Dataverse tables used in data-driven web applications
-- [Setup workspace](configure/setup-workspace.md) for administration and site management
+- [Set up workspace](configure/setup-workspace.md) for administration and site management

 ## Responsive rendering